BAJO EL OLIVO

 BIOS

-Juliana teaches at Concordia University in Montreal, QC, in the Studio Arts program.
+Juliana teaches at Concordia University in Montreal, QC, in the Faculty of Fine Arts, Studio Arts program.
 Juliana lives and works between Montreal and Malaga but feels at home as a "Mile-Ender" as well as an "Andaluza"; something she values as a true Canadian.

 Rudy Keller is a retiree of Swiss origin.
 These days he can be found walking on the surrounding hills of Alhaurin El Grande, Mijas and Tolox area with "Suzie" and our Spanish mastin "Skye", our dogs.
 He would love to introduce you to the various 'rutas' or walking trails in the area but you have to get up early to join him!